The Hidden Cost of “Just Buy VT”

 The structure of a portfolio matters, not just the underlying assets.

-Two portfolios can own nearly identical global equities and still produce meaningfully different long-term outcomes depending on:
+Two portfolios that start by owning nearly identical global equities will produce meaningfully different long-term outcomes depending on:

 • how exposure is partitioned